vollkorntomate/vollkorntomate.eu/content/about.en.md

 ## Hi!
 I am Thomas. 👋

 I am 22 years old and live in Munich and Darmstadt, Germany.
-I have a bachelor's degree in informatics from the Technical University of Munich.
-Currently, I am doing a master's degree in IT security at the Technical University of Darmstadt.
-Throughout the years, I came to gain some experience in software development, mostly in Java, Swift and C#.
+I did a bachelor's degree in informatics at the Technical University of Munich and am currently doing a master's degree in IT security at the Technical University of Darmstadt.
+Through university, internships and smaller side-projects I came to gain some experience in software development, mostly in Java, Swift, C# and Python.
+Recently, I fell in love with Rust and try to use it more often now.
+That's why most of my more recent projects have a strong focus on Rust.
+But still, I love making apps for iOS as well as doing security research and CTFs.

 I love open-source software, open data and the community behind it.
 I am a defender of privacy and digital rights for an open internet.
 [Make public data available, protect private data.](https://www.ccc.de/en/hackerethics)